With everything on the line, is this the end for Kyle Seager and the Mariners?

 When Seager signed that extension before the 2015 season, locking him in for at least seven years with the organization, leadership wasn’t part of the contract language, but it was a given.
 That’s how it works on baseball teams.

-It’s not a cliched leadership style.
+It’s not a clichéd leadership style.
 He doesn’t deliver inspirational speeches.
 He is never going to be the rah-rah guy in the clubhouse or the dugout.
 And he won’t settle for just leading by example.

-“Kyle likes to stir it up,” his brother Corey, the Dodgers All-Star shortstop said a year ago.
+“Kyle likes to stir it up,” his brother Corey, the Dodgers All-Star shortstop, said a year ago.
 “He’s very good at knowing what buttons to push.”

-It’s a ton of trash-talk and “smart-ass” comments with no one spared mixed in with moments of unflinching honesty.
+It’s a ton of trash-talk and “smartass” comments with no one spared mixed in with moments of unflinching honesty.

 “I figured it out pretty early,” Mitch Haniger said.
 “My first spring, I was like, ‘OK, this guy is gonna talk (expletive) to me.
 He’s gonna test me.
 Don’t let him faze you.”